 I am a 22-year-old woman who has been dating a guy for about a year now.
 (We met over Tinder, classic, I know.)
 Our first date was kind of awkward but I decided to give him another chance, and now things are going great.
 He’s sweet, kind, and treats me well.
-I would say we’re both pretty serious about the relationship, and thinking long term about our future together.
+I would say we’re both pretty serious about the relationship, and thinking long-term about our future together.

 However, he’s weird about one thing—he won’t introduce me to anyone.
 I noticed that he never invites me to hang out with his friends with him and his parents don’t even know about me.
-When I asked him why, he said it’s because his family would just ask too many questions and pressure us to get married.
+When I asked him why he said it was because his family would just ask too many questions and pressure us to get married.
 His family is from overseas and in their culture, they do take dating a lot more seriously, but I don’t like that our relationship is a secret.
 It makes me feel like I’m not a super important part of his life.
 When his mom came to visit him for two weeks after we’d been dating for a few months, he didn’t even consider introducing us or planning something for us together.
 To be fair, he did the same thing with his ex, who he was also in a serious relationship with.
 Is it unreasonable for me to be bothered by this cultural difference?
 Or do you think he’s lying and I’m just not that important to him?

 Dear Ms. SA,

 There’s really no way for me to tell you whether he’s lying or not.
-Some people do like to keep their romantic and personal lives separate—at least until they feel things are very serious (I’m talking marriage status).
+Some people do like to keep their romantic and personal lives separate—at least until they feel things are very serious (I’m talking about marriage status).
 At the very least, he explained to you that this is the reason he doesn't want you to meet his family.

 Another relevant factor is how much he talks about his friends and family during the relationship.
 One indicator of how important you are to someone is how much of their personal life they share with you.
 If you’re at least clued into who his friends are and what’s going on in his family life, that’s a positive sign.
 If he wanted to keep you a secret, he most likely wouldn’t share those things with you.